Kindergarten Readiness Assessment for Families

 Kindergarten Readiness Assessment Basics

-Ohio's new Kindergarten Readiness Assessment is for all children enrolled in a public school.
+Ohio's Kindergarten Readiness Assessment Revised is for all children enrolled in a public school, and those chartered non-public schools that have opted in to participate in the assessment.

-The assessment measures your child's knowledge and abilities in six areas: social skills, language and literacy, mathematics, science, social studies, physical well-being and motor development.
+The assessment measures your child's knowledge and abilities in four areas: social skills, language and literacy, mathematics, and physical well-being and motor development.

 When the assessment is complete, teachers will have information to share with families.
 The information will help families and teachers work as partners so that children are successful in school.